omundy/dig245-critical-web-design/09-2/README.md

 5. Now you just need to be able to connect the mouse's location to the box.
 Create two more variables, `x` and `y`, which encode the new location that we want to move the box to.
 Then, use JavaScript to alter the box's CSS style and change is position on screen.
-This can and should be done with only two lines of code.
-As an example, if you wanted to set the box's `left` property to 20 pixels, you would use `box.style.left = "20px;`.
+As an example, if you wanted to set the box's `left` property to 20 pixels, you would use `box.style.left = "20px";`.
 Finally, open your page in the browser and enjoy your newly improved box!

 6. If everything has gone well up until this point, you have a box that follows your mouse around the screen.
 However,